 - Testers will have to deal with terribly disorganized and complicated spreadsheet systems that typically involve single cells being fed information by other cells in other sheets, which in turn may be found in other workbooks, or in another folder.

-- Each month, an organization may have new spreadsheets with new links, new macros, new formulas, new locations, and hence new objects to test.
+- Each month, an organisation may have new spreadsheets with new links, new macros, new formulas, new locations, and hence new objects to test.

 - Spreadsheets rarely come with any kind of supporting documentation and version control, further hampering the verification process.